 - Data encryption in transit and at rest

 - Compliance with most data privacy regulations

 - Auditable logs of all file activity with analytics and seamless SIEM integration

 - Seamless scanning of inbound files with AV and your ATP

 - Seamless scanning of outbound files with your DLP

-To learn more about how Accellion provides enterprises and their remote employees a simple, secure, and compliant way to share sensitive content to insecure work locations, please visit our remote work security page.
+To learn more about how Kiteworks provides enterprises and their remote employees a simple, secure, and compliant way to share sensitive content to insecure work locations, schedule a custom demo of Kiteworks today.